 You Withdraw Too Much Money Each Year

 Conventional wisdom dictates that you should plan to withdraw 4% from your nest egg each year, but this might actually be too much.
-A Morningstar study found that with a 4% withdrawal rate, there was only a 50% chance that funds would last for a 30-year period in retirement.
 The amount you should withdraw will depend on the size of your nest egg and economic circumstances, so don’t just follow a blanket rule and assume your withdrawal amounts will work out.

 What To Do